 Types of Custard

 There are multiple types of custards with various cooking methods.
-The two most common types of custard are stirred and baked.
+The two most common types are stirred and baked.

-- Baked – This custard is partially started on the stove and finished up in the oven.
+- Baked – This way is partially started on the stove and finished up in the oven.
 Baked custard is made in individual dishes and uses a water bath in the oven.

 - Stirred – Stirred custards are cooked on the stove, stirring it while it thickens.
 It is stirred the entire time until it sets.